Magic Quadrant for Client Management Tools

 - ZCM has comprehensive software distribution capabilities; complex software distribution jobs can be managed more easily in ZCM than in many competitive products that may require more scripting or manual effort.

-- Novell does not have a strong brand in this market, and we continue to see few organizations considering ZENworks outside legacy Novell customers upgrading from an old version of ZENworks to ZCM.
+- Novell does not have a strong brand in this market, and Gartner continues to see few organizations considering ZENworks outside of legacy Novell customers upgrading from an old version of ZENworks to ZCM.

 - CMS offers great flexibility in managing endpoints; there are many ways to execute the various functions, allowing administrators to tailor the product to meet their processes.

-- Symantec has a large installed base of customers, with an active community of user groups and online forums.
+- Symantec has a large installed base of customers, with one of the largest and most active communities of user groups and online forums.

-- Customers have consistently expressed concerns about Symantec support; specific complaints range from a lack of useful documentation to slow responsiveness to inconsistent support quality.
+- During the past several years, customers have expressed concerns about general Symantec support; specific complaints range from a lack of useful documentation to slow responsiveness to inconsistent support quality.

-No vendors were added to this Magic Quadrant.
+No vendors were dropped from the Magic Quadrant.